Willy Bauer: Later career and injury

-Bauer moved back to the 500cc class with the KTM factory racing team in 1976 and placed tenth in the world championship.
-After a 12th-place finish in 1977, he signed a contract to race for the Sachs factory in the 1978 250cc world championship.
-At the 1978 British motocross Grand Prix held at Kilmartin, Scotland, Bauer crashed and had spinal cord injuries that left him paralyzed.
+After being released by the Suzuki team, Bauer returned to the 500cc class with the KTM factory racing team in 1976 and placed tenth in the world championship.
+After a 12th-place finish in 1977, he signed a contract to race and develop a prototype motorcycle for the Sachs factory in the 1978 250cc world championship.
+At the 1978 British motocross Grand Prix held at a steeply undulating circuit in Kilmartin, Scotland, Bauer crashed and sustained spinal cord injuries that left him paralyzed.